295 FRIDAY 17 APRIL 2015

 Life was a song / You came along / I’ve laid awake the whole night through / If I ever dared / To think you cared / This is what I’d say to you.

-It’s such a beautiful way to introduce the idea of fate rather than randomness when it comes to finding love, and not just in a romantic sense, but also love among friends.
+It’s such a beautiful way to introduce the idea of fate rather than randomness when finding love, not just in a romantic sense, but also love among friends.

 Song Title: You Were Meant For Me – 1929 Genre: Soundtrack Artist: Gene Kelly Composer: Nacio Herb Brown Lyricists Arthur Freed Album: Singin’ In The Rain